Anne-Serine/Anne-Serine/README.md

-# Hi there 👋 I'm Anne-$erine
+# Hi there 👋
-## A Frontend developer student from Norway

-- 🔭 I’m currently studying Frondend Development
+# I'm Anne-Serine

+I'm a Frontend Developer student at Noroff School of Technology and Digital Media.

+My journey involves not only writing lines of code but also understanding the intricate dance between design aesthetics and user experience.

 - 🌱 I’m currently learning **JavaScript**
 - 💬 Ask me about **anything**
 - 📫 How to reach me **anneserinejoha@gmail.com**

+Knowledge:

+- Design
+- Web and Communications Technology
+- HTML and CSS
+- Project Methodology
+- JavaScript
+- Interaction Design
+- Content Management System

 ### Connect with me: